-Enhancing the integration between modes reduces the barriers to interchanging between different types of transport which is often perceived as a significant impediment to users, and will lead to a transformational change in how the transport network is accessed and used.
+Enhancing the integration between modes reduces the barriers to interchanging between different types of transport which are often perceived as a significant impediment to users, and will lead to a transformational change in how the transport network is accessed and used.
+The role of walking and wheeling as an integral part of the end to end multi modal journey and the importance of how this active travel part of the trip links to other sustainable transport modes is a key element of the overall journey.
 The delivery of a more seamless transport network for the region will make travelling by public transport and active travel more attractive for a wider range of journeys and reduce the high levels of car dependency with 64% of journeys to work by residents of the region being made by car drivers or passengers in 2019.
 This seamless transport network will be aided through an integrated ticketing scheme incorporating fare capping and measures to reduce two fare trips or a more targeted initiative.
 To be truly effective these schemes need to operate across different operators and modes.